Coppernic/coppernic.github.io-old/applications/agrident_wedge.md

  - Data will be sent as keyboard entries directly to the system.

- Using Agrident Wedge with intents
+ Using Agrident Wedge with Intents.
  ---------------------------------

  - For this example, Coppernic Utility library is used.
 You must declare it in build.gradle: